 I know that my colleagues across the way will say that we do not stand with hereditary chiefs and that we are failing to recognize the hereditary chiefs who voted against this.
 I will remind the House that all 20 elected bands signed up for the Coastal GasLink project.
 Eight of the 13 hereditary chiefs signed up for the Coastal GasLink project.
 There were five hereditary chiefs and their families who said no to the project.

 This is a Wet'suwet'en issue.
 It has been said before by members on all sides of the House and by the media that this is a Wet'suwet'en issue.
 I agree with that.
 The Wet'suwet'en have to sort their house out; they have to figure this out.

 What is the result of inaction?
 The result of no action is exactly what we are seeing today.
 The jetted all over the world for 14 days, 13 days or nine days, however long it was, and hid overseas.
 He is refusing to acknowledge that we are in a crisis.

 If the blockades were removed today and our goods and services all of a sudden opened up, it would take not days, not weeks, but months upon months for us to recover.
 We are already seeing job losses with CN and VIA Rail.
 Yesterday VIA Rail announced 1,000 job losses, layoffs.
 In making that announcement, the CEO said that in its 42 years of existence she had never seen a service disruption of this magnitude.

-Those lost jobs are not just non-first nation jobs.
-They are first nation jobs too.
+Those lost jobs are not just non-first nations jobs.
+They are first nations jobs too.
 These workers are employed as truck drivers.
 They are the folks laying pipe.
 They are working to do whatever they can to make a better living for their families and put a roof over their heads.

 In the three minutes I have left, I want to bring forward the voices of the Wet'suwet'en.